efdevcon/DIPs/DIPs/DIP-6-Ticket.md

 The usher app, which is used to validate tickets, can also be distributed to the vendors so that ticket holders can enjoy free meals included with the ticket.
 If plugged into a test net, a payment counter can be implemented in a smart contract, so that each person has a limited number of free meals.

-Furthermore, a ticket ownership proof can be generated from [TokenScript](http://docs.tokenscript.org/) that allows a website to recognise DEVCON ticket holders.
+Furthermore, a ticket ownership proof can be generated from [TokenScript](http://docs.tokenscript.org/) that allows a website to recognise Devcon ticket holders.
 This is useful for ticket holders to book services or to apply a discount.
 We can create a sample website for service providers to copy.

 **Previous implementations**